 PP: When moving from one company to another what was your main motivator for making a change?

 SW: Like most of your readers, making more money is certainly a consideration when changing jobs.
-However, I’ve always made a change based on a variety of reasons including the financial stability (or lack thereof) of a company, ethical lapses, management disagreements or the chance to take on more responsibility with a different company.
+However, I’ve always made a change based on a variety of reasons including the financial stability (or lack thereof) of the company, ethical lapses, management disagreements, or the chance to take on more responsibility.
 With one exception, every new job has led to better opportunities and put me where I am today.